 Sparkling water is also viewed as a good alternative to soda drinks.
 If you are exercising it is better to drink plain water.
 The gas in the water can make you feel bloated, which is far from pleasant when exercising.

-In the supermarket you can also buy flavored water, for example with lemon, peach or mint.
-If only a taste aroma has been added, this flavored water does not provide calories, but when acids, for example citric acid, are added, it is less good for the teeth.
+In the supermarket, you can also buy flavoured water, for example with lemon, peach or mint.
+If only a taste aroma has been added, this flavoured water does not provide calories, but when acids, for example, citric acid, are added, it is less good for the teeth.

-It’s easy to make flavored water yourself.
+It’s easy to make flavoured water yourself.
 Some leaves of a herb.
 Pieces of lemon or orange.
-Some drops of an essential oil.
+Some drops of essential oil.

 Water kefir is a fermented drink and its effect is comparable to regular kefir, which is made from milk.
 It is a probiotic full of minerals and vitamins, a symbiotic culture of bacteria and yeasts.